Caleb4man/caleb4man.github.io/docs/Homebrew/3-Classes/3-Cleric/Divine Doctrines/Holy Defense.md

 ### Holy Defense
 #choicefeature/divinedoctrine
-You can cast [[mage armor]] on yourself at will, without expending a spell slot or material components.
+You can cast [[Mage Armor]] on yourself at will, without expending a spell slot or material components.